benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 * v.sort (helper: enforce storage order of input nodes)
 * v.points.thin (helper: systematically reduce number of input nodes)

 All modules have been designed to run under versions 7.8 and 8.4.x of GRASS GIS (they are basically convenient wrappers around numerous low-level standard GRASS GIS commands).
-In addition, interface description files are provided for use under [QGIS](https://qgis.org) (3.34 LTR).
+In addition, interface description files are provided for use under [QGIS](https://qgis.org) (tested with 3.34 LTR).

 For best performance, it is recommended to run this software on a Linux-based operating system.
 Operation under macOS and Windows is also possible but might be subject to some limitations in performance and/or functionality.